MichaelMcCanless/DigitalDebt/README.md

 # DigitalDebt
-Landing page for project that seeks to connect with people who have used Online Loans
+Landing page for project that seeks to connect with people who have taken out loans online.